What Equipment do I Need?

 - The ARL requires a minimum half-shield with mouth piece or cage w/o mouthpiece

-Helmets must have a chin strap and this must be properly secured at all times.
+- Helmets must have a chin strap and this must be properly secured at all times.
 The strap should not be loose enough to be able to take the helmet off and slide it on without undoing the snaps.
 Same should apply for helmets with cages although they have secondary means of attachment.

-Shin Pads – must cover the entire kneecap
+- Must cover the entire kneecap.

-Jill (Pelvic Protector) or Jock
+- Jill (Pelvic Protector) or Jock

 Today’s hockey equipment helps protect you from head to toe.
 Most of the gear is specifically designed to help maximize your performance while still helping to reduce the risk of injury.